byulparan/cl-collider/README.md

 (setf *s* (make-external-server "localhost" :port 48800)) (server-boot *s*)

-;; in Linux, maybe you need to call this function
+;; in Linux, you may need to call this function
 #+linux
 (jack-connect)